AliBeikmohammadi/TA-Explore/README.md

 ```

 # Citation
-* Submitted to the Thirty-sixth Conference on Neural Information Processing Systems
+* Submitted to The 22nd International Conference on Autonomous Agents and Multiagent Systems

 Please cite the accompanied paper, if you find this useful:
 ```